peterhinch/micropython-async/v3/docs/DRIVERS.md

 Class attributes:
  1. `debounce_ms` Debounce time in ms. Default 50.
  2. `long_press_ms` Threshold time in ms for a long press.
 Default 1000.
- 3. `double_click_ms` Threshold time in ms for a double click.
+ 3. `double_click_ms` Threshold time in ms for a double-click.
 Default 400.

+A simple Pyboard demo:
 ```python
 from pyb import LED
 from machine import Pin